Usage Guide

 </configuration>

-Prohibit a class to reference one another in the same package
+Prohibit class references in same package

 <configuration>